-The Company's "Statement of Risk Appetite" aligns the strategic business goals against the risks and volatility faced in executing that plan, ensuring that these risks are maintained at levels consistent with the Company's financial resources.
+The Company's RAS aligns the strategic business goals against the risks and volatility faced in executing that plan, ensuring that these risks are maintained at levels consistent with the Company's financial resources.
 This ensures it continues to manage the business in an environment of controlled risk-taking to generate earnings and in turn deliver long-term value for FIRL's shareholders and stability for policyholders.

-In addition to the Risk Policies and Procedures, the Company Capital Management policy is set at the operating company level and its local implementation is supported by ERM.
+In addition to the risk policies and procedures, the Company's capital management policy is set at the operating company level and its local implementation is supported by ERM.
 This policy formalizes FIRL's capital management framework, including capital adequacy and resource assessment and monitoring, at its insurance subsidiary level.